tmb-github/make-cert-and-key/README.md

 Either run the batch files 1-5 individually, or just A and B.

-A combines 1 & 2
+* A combines 1 & 2
-B combines 3, 4, and 5
+* B combines 3, 4, and 5

-## NOTE
+## NB:

 This routine was written with a XAMPP/Apache localhost server in mind, so there are instructions specific to editing that configuration.
 But the files generated may be used with any localhost server (e.g., Next.JS).

+## NBB:

+Instructions for installing the PEM file in the Windows store and in Firefox are typed to the screen by the batch file(s), and they are reproduced in INSTRUCTIONS.TXT as well.